Home

 1. Make sure the telescope is turned off.

-3. Plug the other end of the cable into the RS232 port on the hand control.
+3. Plug the other end of the cable into the multi-purpose port (the 6 pin port) on the hand control.

 4. Turn on the telescope.